xzel23/cabe/README.md

 To solve the issues described above, I decided to do a full rewrite.
 I switched to working on the byte code instead using Javassist instead of SPOON.
 This seemed easy at first, but it turned out to be a little bit more complex than I thought.
-First of all, I had to change the annotations classes because in Version 1.x annotations had SOURCE retention and were not present in the byte code.
+First of all, I had to change the annotation classes because in Version 1.x annotations had SOURCE retention and were not present in the byte code.
 That's why you now need version 2.0 of cabe-annotations to work with the plugin.
-Also it proved to be much more complicated to get the mapping of parameters to the actual parameter names correct.
+Also, it proved to be much more complicated to get the mapping of parameters to the actual parameter names correct.
 I added lots of test cases to make sure everything works correctly now.

 So these are the main changes: